-VICE: So the main premise of your book is that you can either watch porn or have sex, but you can't have both, right?
+VICE: So the main premise of your book is that you can either watch porn or have sex, but you can't have both.
+Is that right?

 Gary Wilson: It is of course possible to have both.
 But for some guys it is difficult to have both.
-With internet porn some guys are having not only erectile dysfunction (ED) but they're also having other sexual symptoms such as inability to orgasm, delayed ejaculation, declining libido with real partners, loss of attraction to real partners and also very commonly their sexual tastes at least in porn have morphed into something which is strange and upsetting for them.
+With internet porn some men are having not only erectile dysfunction (ED) but they're also having other sexual symptoms such as inability to orgasm, delayed ejaculation, declining libido with real partners, loss of attraction to real partners, and also very commonly their sexual taste—at least in porn—have morphed into something which is strange and upsetting for them.

-Can you watch some porn – not too much – and still have a healthy sex life?
+Can you watch some porn and still have a healthy sex life?
 Is there a safe level?

 Porn has been around for generations in varying forms.
-What has caused this rise in issues such as ED?
+What has caused the rise in issues like ED?
 Is it simply a case of faster and faster internet speeds?

 When you look at studies you get a completely different view.
-People aged 14-25 have a much higher use of porn than adults and of course the use goes down as the age goes up.
-A recent UK poll showed that the vast majority of teens believed watching porn has negative effects, so their view is based on their experience as say an 18 year old growing up over the past few years and seeing the effect it has had upon them.
+People ages 14 to 25 have a much higher use of porn than adults and of course the use goes down as the age goes up.
+A recent UK poll showed that the vast majority of people believed watching porn has negative effects, so their view is based on their experience as say an 18-year-old growing up over the past few years and seeing the effect it has had upon them.

-What do you say to those sexologists who look to dismiss the argument that porn can cause ED?
+What do you say to those sexologists who want to dismiss the argument that porn can cause ED?

 Gary's widely viewed TED talk

 You discuss the idea of "rebooting" by not watching porn.
 How effective is this?
-Is it easy to stop your porn addiction?
+Is it easy to cure a porn addiction?

-Rebooting refers to removing all artificial sexual stimuli.
-There are different motivations such as ED and loss of sexual responsiveness.
+Rebooting refers to removing all sexual stimuli.
+There are different motivations, such as ED and loss of sexual stimulation.
 Some guys are doing it for other reasons.
-They notice friends on forums are quitting and ending up with far more motivation, confidence and concentration.
+They notice friends on forums are quitting ending up with far more motivation, confidence, and concentration.
 So these guys have a different barometer of when they feel they are rebooted.
 Guys suffering from sexual dysfunction aged between 40 to 50 who grew up consuming porn through magazines are now developing ED having switched to Tube sites.
 Young guys often need much longer to reboot compared to older guys.
 Older guys can take eight to 12 weeks and be fine after that.
-Some of these young guys – aged 20 to 24 – however, take up to two years to fully recover.
+Some of these young guys, aged 20 to 24, take up to two years to fully recover.
 These guys are at their peak of health and levels of testosterone and they take a lot longer.
 This links back to the use of porn in adolescence when the brain is incredibly malleable.

 Do the issues that guys experience from porn addiction transfer over to women?

 Guys typically use porn far more often.
-By cycling through the usernames of people on forums such as NoFap, what we find is that women often simply don’t get exited by their partners.
-They needed porn to have an orgasm, they weren’t lubricating and they were addicted.
+By cycling through the usernames of people on forums such as NoFap what we find is that woman often simply don't get exited by their partners.
+They needed porn to have an orgasm, they weren't lubricating, and they were addicted.
 So women do experience similar problems.
-The difference, however, is that men have a barometer, which is their penis.
-Women don’t.
+The difference however is that men have a barometer, which is their penis.
+Women don't.
 So many women grow up not relating these problems to porn use.

-With the publishing of this book what stage do you feel we are now at when it comes to knowledge on the effect porn has on the brain?
+What stage do you feel we are at when it comes to knowledge about the effect porn has on the brain?

-There is a huge divide and actually a degree of animosity when it comes to studying the effects of porn addiction on the human brain.
-What we’ve learnt is that addiction, thanks to work of real neuroscientists, is by far the most studied mental condition.
-It’s been induced in animals for the last thirty years looking right down to the molecular and genetic level where brain changes occur.
-And we’ve compared it to the many types of addiction that occur in humans.
+There is a huge divide, and actually a degree of animosity when it comes to studying the effects of porn addiction on the human brain.
+What we've learned is that addiction, thanks to the work of real neuroscientists, is by far the most studied mental condition.
+It's been induced in animals for the last 30 years looking right down to the molecular and genetic level where brain changes occur.
+And we've compared it to the many types of addiction that occur in humans.
 So there is a huge body of evidence.
-On the other side you have the sexology groups who don’t study the mechanisms of the brain and who are sociologists primarily carrying out questionnaires.
-They have a model within which they don’t want porn addiction to be recognised, as they're afraid that if you say porn use has negative effects you'll be labelled as sex negative.
-And they don’t want any shame associated with sexuality.
-Conceptually that’s OK to a certain degree, but what they don’t acknowledge is that porn is now sex negative and screen positive.
+On the other side you have the sexology groups who don't study the mechanisms of the brain and whom are sociologists primarily carrying out questionnaires.
+They have a model within which they don't want porn addiction to be recognized, as they are afraid that if you say porn use has negative effects then it's labeled as sex negative.
+And they don't want any shame associated with sexuality.
+Conceptually that's OK to a certain degree, but what they don't acknowledge is that porn is now sex negative and screen positive.

 What is your view on the existence of websites, which only contain "good porn" and filter out what is described as "bad" porn?